awyewlim/Classic-Snake-Game/README.md

 # snakegame
-Just a testing from an absolute beginner
+Just a testing as an absolute beginner